 When did this program begin?

-The transfer program began approximately 10+ years ago
+The transfer program began approximately 10+ years ago.

 How are you assessing if patients are receiving care in appropriate settings (AMCs or community)?
 Provide any data demonstrating this and how patient preference factors into this decision.